 Matcha, it’s the delicious powdered green tea that forms into a frothy brew.

 This special green tea is made from whole shade grown green tea leaves.
 It’s super healthy and a prized possession in Japanese tea ceremonies.
 Perfect for anyone looking for a healthy coffee substitute or wanting to become a Zen master.

-But, there are TONS of different brands of matcha and it can be a pain in the butt finding the best product for your needs.
+But, there are TONS of different brands of matcha powders and it can be a pain in the butt finding the best product for your needs.

 In this article, we will break down everything you need to know about matcha so you can choose the best matcha green tea powder on the planet.

-After reviewing all of the matcha products on the market, we’ve narrowed it down to a few products that are the best you can buy.
+After reviewing all of the matcha green tea products on the market, we’ve narrowed it down to a few products that are the best you can buy.
 These are all ceremonial grade organic matcha powders with exceptional quality and vibrant green color.

-Review Details: Jade Leaf matcha is premium organic ceremonial grade matcha at a fair price.
-The company was started because they wanted to provide high-quality matcha at a decent price as they were frustrated with how expensive good matcha can be.
+Jade Leaf matcha is premium organic ceremonial grade matcha at a fair price.
+The company was started because they wanted to provide high-quality matcha at a decent price as they were frustrated with how expensive good matcha powders can be.
 This matcha is a solid choice for someone looking for a fair priced high-quality matcha.

 What Exactly is Matcha?

 If you want to choose the best matcha product it’s important that you first understand what matcha is so you can tell the difference in quality.

 Like all tea products, matcha comes from the Camellia sinensis plant.